-- Bathurst Winter Festival, From the 1st July to the 16th of July 2017 – Staged in the beautiful, heritage CBD of Bathurst, the festival is a showcase of all that is vibrant, creative and unique in the region.
+- Bathurst Winter Festival, From the 7 – 22 July 2018 – Staged in the beautiful, heritage CBD of Bathurst, the festival is a showcase of all that is vibrant, creative and unique in the region.
 Watch buildings come alive through static and interactive illumination breathing life into the historic architecture.
 Amuse yourself in the Winter Playground sampling the charm of the outdoor McDonald’s Bathurst Ice Rink, the giant Ferris wheel and magical two-story carousel every day of the Bathurst Winter Festival.

 - SEALIFE Sydney Aquarium – SEALIFE always has fun exhibitions and things to do.
 Keep your little ones entertained by taking them to learn more about marine life and our environment.